RDycore/RDycore/docs/developer/ceed.md

 | e15  | c04  | d08  |
 | e16  | c05  | d09  |

 The fields for the boundary condition `CeedQFunction` are listed below.
-It should be noted that the `geom` field for a boundary edge has one geometric attribute less than the `geom` field for an intenral edge because the value `L_edge/A_right` is not needed for a boundary edge.
-Similarly, `cell_right` field is omitted for a boundary edge.
+It should be noted that the `geom` field for a boundary edge has one geometric attribute fewer than the `geom` field for an intenral edge because the value `L_edge/A_right` is not needed for a boundary edge.
+Similarly, the `cell_right` field is omitted for a boundary edge.

 | Field name    | Size | In/Out | Notes                                                                      |
 | ------------- | ---- | ------ | -------------------------------------------------------------------------- |